iZettle/api-documentation/oauth-api/zettle-password-grant-migration-guide/zettle-password-grant-migration-guide.md

      A deep link provided by the integrator and shared with the merchant

    * [Option 2: Create the API Key by accessing my.zettle.com](#option-2-create-the-api-key-by-accessing-myzettlecom).

+     The merchant accesses the API Key page at my.zettle.com.

 >**Tip:** Share the screenshots with the merchant if needed.